vincent-peugnet/wcms/README.md

 Publish a new release
 ---------------------

-The release process uses [release-it](https://github.com/release-it/release-it) and uploads sourcemaps to [Sentry](https://sentry.io/).
+The release process uses GitHub's CLI so you will need to have it installed (`sudo apt install gh`).
+It also uploads sourcemaps to [Sentry](https://sentry.io/).
 So to create and publish a new release you will need two access tokens:
 -   a [GitHub personnal access token](https://github.com/settings/tokens) with `repository` access
 -   a [Sentry authentification token](https://sentry.io/settings/account/api/auth-tokens/) with `project:read`, `project:releases` and `org:read` access